bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

-# The '\chart' command
+# The 'chart' command

-The '\chart' command is designed to show a scatterplot chart.
+The 'chart' command is designed to show a scatterplot chart.
 It draws a rectangle around a chart.
 The width and height of the chart are set by the presence of the "w" and "h" style attributes.
 The lower-left corner of the chart is located at the coordinates given.